SIGLE: a valid procedure for Selective Inference with the Generalized Linear Lasso: Introduction

-The main contribution of this article is two fold.
-First, we introduce {\bf SIGLE} (Selective Inference for Generalized Linear Estimation) that provides, for the first time, asymptotically valid testing procedure and confidence regions for the solutions of GLL.
+The main contribution of this article is three fold.
+First, we introduce {\bf SIGLE} (Selective Inference for Generalized Linear Estimation), {a new conditional MLE approach to provide testing procedures and confidence regions for the solutions of GLL.
+SIGLE relies one a new sampling scheme from the distribution of observations conditional on the selection event.

-Second, we empirically witness that SIGLE is more powerful than current methods.
+Second, we focus on the SLR and we introduce a new method to sample states according to the conditional distribution, allowing the use of SIGLE in this context.
+We empirically witness that SIGLE is more powerful than current state-of-the-art methods.
 On Figure~\ref{fig:pvals-PSI}, we observe that our testing procedure (SIGLE) is correctly calibrated and we compare its power with the method from \cite{taylorGLM} and with a {\it weak learner}.
-This weak learner is a two-sided test based on the statistic $\sum_{i=1}^n |\overline \pi_i^{\theta_0} - y_i|$ where $\overline \pi^{\theta_0}$ is the expectation of the vector of observations under the null conditional to the selection event (cf. Eq.\eqref{eq:gradbar}).~More experiments can be found in Section~\ref{sec:hypo-testing}.
+This weak learner is a two-sided test based on the statistic $\sum_{i=1}^n |\overline \pi_i^{\theta_0} - y_i|$ where $\overline \pi^{\theta_0}$ is the expectation of the vector of observations under the null conditional on the selection event (cf. Eq.\eqref{eq:gradbar}).~More experiments can be found in Section~\ref{sec:hypo-testing}.